-headrest You can fold the seats to create more cargo space.
-Each seat can be folded on its own.
+You can fold the rear seats to create more cargo space.
+The left seat can fold on its own whereas the centre and right seats fold together.

+Seat heating

-Seat heating The outer seats have access to three levels of heating.
+The outer seats have access to three levels of heating.
 You can control this from the panel on the back of the tunnel console or from the centre display.